updated as of 10 February 2023

 At our processing centres

-United States and Panama: Our port processing centers are open and operational.
+Operations: Our port processing centers are open and operational.
 As production continues to be disrupted, we continue to be flexible in the services we offer, how we organize our sites, as well as seeking additional storage options where necessary.

 Mexico: All facilities remain open and operational; safety measures continue to be in place in all of them to ensure the health of our employees.
 We are working closely with plant production and vehicle distribution areas in every facility across the country to ensure and adjust capacity/resources as they face intermittent shutdowns due lack of components to assemble vehicles.